SiJiL82/ecommerce-site/README.md

 - Add product search to the site as it grows to a number of products that warrants it.
 - Stock Management - as the site sells bespoke products, it is likely that only a limited number of products will be ready made and available to buy immediately.
 The roadmap for this area of the site will allow the site owner to enter how many of an item are available to purchase, and automatically subtract items from this when a customer orders them.
 Once all stock has been purchased, the site will convert the product into a "request order" status.
 # Credits
-- Inspiration for the site design and theme colours taken from the existing website https://www.minisewnsew.com/ however no code/modules etc. were taken from the site - this project was written from scratch just using the site themes and existing product imagery to populate the site, as it is going to be a direct replacement for the existing site.
+- Inspiration for the site design and theme colours taken from the [Mini Sew N Sew](https://www.minisewnsew.com/) website that this project will be replacing.
+However no code/modules etc. were taken from the site - this project was written from scratch just using the site themes and existing product imagery and text to populate the site.
 - [Django Email Obfuscator](https://github.com/morninj/django-email-obfuscator) - used to obfuscate sensitive links such as emails and telephone numbers
 - [XML Sitemaps](https://www.xml-sitemaps.com/) - sitemap.xml generated with this tool.
--